bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~ 169. example 2 draw smaller rectangles (226) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image169.webp?raw=true"
   width="65%"
+  title="Example 2 draw smaller rectangels - red & blue"
   alt="Example 2 draw smaller rectangels - red & blue." />
 &nbsp;
 <br/>

-<p>Note that the canvas has its default background color where we did not draw anything.
+<p>Note that the canvas has its default background color where we did not draw
+anything.
 And where we have drawn rectangles, we can see "through" and the colors from the gradient are visible.</p>

 <h4>Here is the code that draws the checkboard:</h4>